UraniumDonut/home-assistant-jukebox/README.md

 ![alt text](https://github.com/lukx/home-assistant-jukebox/blob/master/screenshot.png?raw=true "See the jukebox in action")

 ## Acknowledgement
+Like literally everyone.
+I edited a single line and it took me 30 tries to make it right...

 Apart from the home-assistant project, I need to say thanks to User [Bob_NL](https://community.home-assistant.io/u/Bob_NL) who made his evergreen [Chromecast Radio](https://community.home-assistant.io/t/chromecast-radio-with-station-and-player-selection/12732) available to all of us in the Home-Assistant forums.
 This jukebox is heavily deriving from the great work of all the